Apprenda/Apprenda-MongoDB/README.md

 - Save your config file and restart your MongoDB instance.

 ### Configure the Add-On ###
-- Use the provided Apprenda.AddOns.MongoDB.zip to upload the Add-On to the Apprenda SOC (aka Operator Portal).
+- Use the provided packaged Add-On, Apprenda.AddOns.MongoDB.zip, [found here](https://github.com/apprenda/Apprenda-MongoDB/releases/tag/v2.0) to upload the Add-On to the Apprenda SOC (aka Operator Portal).
 You can alternatively build or enhance the provided Visual Studio solution file to create an Add-On that meets your needs.
 - Once the Add-On has uploaded, click on edit.
 - The location field in the "General" tab should be the host location of the MongoDB instance.
 For example mymongodb.cloudapps.net.
 - The username and password fields in the "General" tab require the username and password of the user you created above, *if* authentication is enable.
 If you are not using authentication, leave these fields blank.